franhancock/Meta_Schz/README.md

 04_COBRE_HCPEP_CONSCHZ_VAR_cat.Rmd - naive Bayes classifier for Cobre, and out-of-sample validation in HCPEP

+## Data in COBRA_COMPLEXITY_PHASE_FD

+Regtable_RAW.csv - derived data for analysis and figures for global measures

+RUN1/Regtable_MODES_RAW.csv - derived data for analysis and figures for local measures for CON

+RUN2/Regtable_MODES_RAW.csv - derived data for analysis and figures for local measures for SCHZ

 ### SUPPLIED FILES

 Additional files that are needed for the figures